GuanyiLi-Craig/pico-brushless-motor/README.md

 # Brushless Motor Controller with Raspberry Pi Pico

-The Brushless Motor Controller project aims to create a versatile and user-friendly solution for controlling brushless motors A2212/15T 930KV using the Raspberry Pi Pico microcontroller, Hobbywing Kkywalker 30A ESC and two buttons.
+The Brushless Motor Controller project aims to create a versatile and user-friendly solution for controlling brushless motors A2212/15T 930KV using the Raspberry Pi Pico microcontroller, Hobbywing Skywalker 30A ESC and two buttons.
 By leveraging the power and flexibility of the Raspberry Pi Pico, combined with simple input mechanisms, this project offers an accessible and customizable motor control solution for various applications.

 Key Features: